ackirby88/CS107/C++/CPP-0-ClassesObjects.md

   height = h;
 }
 ```
+We can have multiple constructors such as a default constructor or copy constructor.

 ### Member Initialization in Constructors
 When a constructor is used to initialize other members, these other members can be initialized directly, without using assignment statements inside the body.